-This course prepares students for the reading demands in ENG E101 and other college-level courses by integrating reading and critical thinking.
+This course prepares students for the reading demands in ENG\ E101 and other college-level courses by integrating reading and critical thinking.
 Students will focus on understanding, reporting on, reacting to, and analyzing the ideas of others.
 Texts will serve as models and sources for students to refine their reading skills.
-Students will learn
+Students will learn and practice specific college-level skills through critical reading, class discussions, lectures, group presentations, or workshops.
 This course does not satisfy an English requirement or an elective in any degree program, nor do its credits count toward graduation.
-ENG E094 or ENG E094I must be taken concurrently if student places into ENG E092i and ENG E094 or ENG E094I.
+ENG\ E094 or ENG\ E094I must be taken concurrently if student places into ENG\ E092i and ENG\ E094 or ENG\ E094I.

-ENG E093 - Introduction to College Reading and Writing 3 credits
+ENG\ E093 - Introduction to College Reading and Writing (3 credits)